burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 14. **Combining Tests.** Replace a sequence of tests with one test or switch.

-15. **Hoisting.** Hoisting (also called loop-invariant code motion) is to avoid recomputing loop-invariant code. in the body of a loop.
+15. **Hoisting.** Hoisting (also called loop-invariant code motion) is to avoid recomputing loop-invariant code in the body of a loop.

 16. **Sentinels.** Sentinels are special dummy values placed in a data structure to simplify the logic of boundary conditions and in particular, as the handling of loop exit tests (*Compilers can not do it right now*).